Prime Minister of Mauritius: Overview

 The prime minister is appointed by the president.
 The prime minister holds the second most senior position in the country, second only to the president.
 The prime minister is usually the leader of the largest party in the ruling coalition.
-The position of Prime Minister along with the office of Deputy Prime Minister is specified under CHAPTER VI Section 59 Part 1 of the Constitution of Mauritius.
+The position of prime minister along with the office of deputy prime minister is specified under Chapter VI, Section 59, Part 1 of the Constitution of Mauritius.

-After the country became a Republic on 12 March 1992, the President became the Head of State.
-The President holds prerogative powers which includes summoning, prorogation and dissolution of parliament including appointment of the Prime Minister and Cabinet.
-The Prime Minister has the constitutional duty to advise him/her when to exercise these prerogatives.
+After the country became a republic on 12 March 1992, the president became the head of state.
+The president holds prerogative powers which includes summoning, prorogation and dissolution of parliament including appointment of the prime minister and Cabinet.
+The prime minister has the constitutional duty to advise him/her when to exercise these prerogatives.

 History

 Pre-Independence

-During the British Mauritius period, it was the Chief Minister who was the head of government, executive powers was vested by the Governor, representative of the Monarch.
-The only Chief Minister which the country had known was Sir Seewoosagur Ramgoolam, from 26 September 1961 to 12 March 1968.
+During the British Mauritius period, it was the chief minister who was the head of government, executive powers was vested by the governor, representative of the monarch.
+The only chief minister that the country had known was Sir Seewoosagur Ramgoolam, from 26 September 1961 to 12 March 1968.

 Independence

-The office of the Prime Minister of Mauritius was created on 12 March 1968 when Mauritius became an independent state.
+The office of Prime Minister of Mauritius was created on 12 March 1968 when Mauritius became an independent state.
 Queen Elizabeth II remained as head of state as Queen of Mauritius, with her executive powers in Mauritius delegated to the governor-general.

-After the 1967 General Election, Sir Seewoosagur Ramgoolam (SSR) became the first Prime Minister of Mauritius, he was re-elected in the 1976 General Election and remained in office.
-In the 1982 General Election, Sir Anerood Jugnauth (SAJ) coalition was elected, he became Prime Minister.
-However his alliance broke up in 1983 and the 1983 General Election was held, SAJ formed another alliance, he was elected again and remain in office.
-In the 1987 General Election, another coalition concluded by SAJ won again, he remained in office.
-SAJ also won the 1991 General Election and remained the Prime Minister of Mauritius.
-The new leader of the Labour Party Dr. Navin Ramgoolam, became the Leader of the Opposition.
+After the 1967 general election, Sir Seewoosagur Ramgoolam (SSR) became the first prime minister of Mauritius, he was re-elected in the 1976 general election and remained in office.
+In the 1982 general election, Sir Anerood Jugnauth (SAJ) coalition was elected, and he became prime minister.
+However, his alliance broke up in 1983 and the 1983 general election was held, SAJ formed another alliance, and he was elected again and remained in office.
+In the 1987 general election, another coalition concluded by SAJ won again, and he remained in office.
+SAJ also won the 1991 general election and remained the prime minister of Mauritius.
+The new leader of the Labour Party, Navin Ramgoolam, became the leader of the opposition.